MicrosoftDocs/power-automate-docs/articles/minit/calculation-context.md

 :::image type="content" alt-text="Screenshot of the AVG(DURATION()) calculation context." source="media/example1.png":::

 **AVG(AllInView, DURATION())** - Returns the average duration of all activities/edges in the actual view.
-When visualized in the process map, one value is used for all activities,t and one for all edges (for example, two different values).
+When visualized in the process map, one value is used for all activities, and one for all edges (for example, two different values).

 :::image type="content" alt-text="Screenshot of the AVG(AllInView, DURATION()) calculation context." source="media/example2.png":::